Worrying, Intrusive and Racing Thoughts

 Worrying can also become a habit.
 When you are in an anxious state, thoughts and emotions seem to be exaggerated.
 Everything magnifies.
 A little problem becomes massive and something that you could dismiss when you were healthy, sticks around all day.
 The worrying thoughts, feeds more worrisome thoughts and so you can end up in a constant cycle of worry and negative thinking.

-You may find your thoughts just carry on all day as you hit one brick wall after another trying to find freedom from how you feel.
-The harder you try to find a way out, the more you worry about your current state and so the more you mentally wear yourself out.
-This leads to you feeling like your mind is out of control and that you now have no control over whether you think or not.
-You just can’t stop thinking if you wanted to.
-The noise in your head seems constant and causes you a great deal of disturbance.
+You may find yourself thinking all day, as you hit one brick wall after another trying to find freedom from how you feel.
+The harder you try to find a way out, the more you think and worry about your current state and so the more you mentally wear yourself out.
+This leads to you feeling like your mind is exhausted, chaotic and out of control, you just can’t stop thinking even if you wanted to.
+The intrusive thoughts in your head just seem constant and causes you a great deal of disturbance.

 How do I control my thoughts?

 The simple answer is that you can’t control them.
 You can’t control your thoughts, any more than you can control your heartbeat.
 If you could, then you would be able to constantly think positive thoughts and stop unwanted thoughts coming, which we know through experience is not possible.
 If it was, then there would be no negative thinking, no worrisome, racing thoughts and you wouldn’t be reading this article.
 You can be free of negative, worrying, racing thoughts, but it won’t come through trying to control your thinking.
 Trying to push down or suppress the thoughts you don’t want, won’t free you of them, in fact it will have the opposite effect.

 Understanding this one fact is the first step to being free of obsessive thinking, as you can now stop wasting vital brain energy trying to control your thinking.
 You also stop the pointless pursuit of trying to quieten or shut your mind up.
 Trying to control your thoughts or shut the mind up just requires more thinking, so you just end up in a constant loop.